 Upper Stage Resiliency Enhancements Background: The NSSL program intends to continuously innovate to maintain U.S. supremacy in space launch.
 As the first step in a long-term, continuous RDT&E program, Congress authorized and appropriated $75 million for upper-stage resiliency enhancements.
 This prototype project will advance state-of-the-art upper-stage technology.

 Orbital Transfer & Maneuver Background: The NSSL program intends to continuously innovate to maintain U.S. supremacy in space launch.
 This orbital transfer prototype project will improve space access capability for NSS launch systems.
 Anticipated benefits include: 1) Reducing costs by allowing procurement of lower energy launch vehicle configurations, and; 2) Improving mass-to-orbit capability, especially for medium earth orbit, the geostationary orbit, tundra orbit, and cislunar trajectories beyond geosynchronous orbit.

 In 2017, the Space and Missile Systems Center established SpEC to connect the Department of Defense with a network of innovators and creators across the most sought-after emerging technology fields as they research and develop space-related prototypes.

-These opportunities come at a key stage in SpEC’s growth after recently welcoming their 500th member in April 2021.
+These opportunities come at a key stage in SpEC’s growth.
 Building on an already groundbreaking year, SpEC continues to fuel innovation for DoD space advancement and push the boundaries of prototype development.